 I am trained as a classical violinist, and a self-taught composer.
 I hold a Bachelor of Music Performance with first class Honours from the Sydney Conservatorium of Music.
 Unfortunately I developed focal dystonia in my left hand towards the end of my degree.
 In 2015, I enrolled in a Bachelor of Science at the University of Sydney, majoring in mathematics.
-I graduated with first class Honours in Pure Mathematics in 2018, and I am currently a Masters research student and tutor at the University of Sydney.
+I graduated with first class Honours in Pure Mathematics in 2018, and I am currently finishing a PhD at the University of Sydney.

 Click here to read my series of blogposts on focal dystonia.

 Continue reading below to see my ‘official’ biography.